What is THCa and its benefits? How to consume THCa?

 The non-psychoactive cannabinoids THCA and CBDA are present in cannabis in low quantities before they are decarboxylated (i.e., after the carboxylic acids have been removed by heating).
 THC is formed during the decarboxylation process as a result of the conversion of THCA to THC.

-Because of its psychoactive effects, THC can also be used to help with anxiety and depression.
-However, it should be noted that THC can also cause paranoia and anxiety in some people.
+Because of its psychoactive effects, THC can also be used to help with stress and sadness.
+However, it should be noted that THC can also cause paranoia and discomfort in some people.